Senior Living | Facility Listings | Care Advisors | Resources

 3) Amenities

-While the cost of Amenities will vary by community, it is wise to ask what’s included so you can determine what is essential and what is not really required.
+While Assisted Living costs will vary by community, it is wise to ask what’s included so you can determine what is essential and what is not really required.
 Assisted Living Facilities with more amenities and services will typically have higher Assisted Living costs.

 1) Long Term Care Insurance

-Typically, seniors and families use private funds (or “out of pocket”) to pay for Assisted Living.
+Typically, seniors and families use private funds (or “out of pocket”) to pay for Assisted Living costs.
 However, some facilities accept long-term care insurance.
 Check your senior loved one’s long-term care insurance policy to see if this type of care is covered.

 To qualify for the VA Aid and Assistance program, a Veteran must: